 Schopenhauer

-Modern philosophyA figure of German pessimism and Romanticism, Arthur Schopenhauer is best known for his main work, The World as Will and Representation.
+Modern philosophyA central figure of German pessimism and Romanticism, Arthur Schopenhauer is best known for his major work, The World as Will and Representation.

-The notion of will, or the will-to-live, occupies a fundamental place in his thought: it is the core of being and what constitutes everything, an idea that would exert a profound influence on Nietzsche.
+The notion of will — or the will-to-live — occupies a fundamental place in his thought: it is the core of being and the substance of everything, an idea that would exert a profound influence on Nietzsche.

 Anecdotes